CPT® Codes for Remote Patient Monitoring (RPM)

 The AMA and CMS didn’t specify the types of technology — software applications, smartphones, etc. — required in the CMS-1693-F final rule.
 However, the device used must be a medical device as defined by the FDA.
 The Propeller platform has been cleared as a medical device by the FDA.

-Does the provider need to provide the medical device in-office to bill for 99453?
+Does the healthcare provider need to provide the medical device in-office to bill for 99453?

 No, the actual device does not need to be provided or installed in the office to qualify for reimbursement under 99453.
 The provider can arrange for a third-party provisioner to send the device to the patient.

 However, code 99453 requires “initial set-up and patient education on the use of equipment.”
-So simply providing written information about the existence of a service or device would not qualify for reimbursement.
+So simply providing written information about the existence of a service or device would not qualify for reimbursement for that code.

 Do codes 99457 and 99458 require 20 or more minutes of “interactive communication” with the patient or their caregiver in a given month?

 No. The physician, qualified healthcare professional (QHCP) or clinical staff must spend at least 20 minutes of time dedicated to treatment managment services during the month, including at least one communication with the patient or their caregiver.
-The physician, QHCP or clinician must document their time.
+The physician, QHCP or staff member must document their time.

 In cases where it’s permissible, if the service is ordered and billed directly by a QHCP and not by a physician, CMS payment policy is to reimburse at 85% of the Medicare Physician Fee Schedule (MPFS) National Payment Amount.